-Fast & Furious: Hobbs & Shaw - Trivia, Easter eggs and fun facts you didn’t know about the film
+Fast & Furious: Hobbs & Shaw - Movie trivia and fun facts you didn’t know about the film

-We reveal 11 things you might not have known about the Fast & Furious spin-off film starring Dwayne Johnson and Jason Statham.
-Discover secrets from the movie online today.
+We reveal 11 things you might not have known about the Fast & Furious spin-off film starring Dwayne Johnson and Jason Statham ahead of its release on the NOW TV Sky Cinema Pass.

 Two years after the last installment in the franchise, spin-off Fast & Furious: Hobbs & Shaw has been exciting fans of the action films once again.

 Starring Dwayne Johnson as Luke Hobbs and Jason Statham as Deckard Shaw, the pair form an unlikely alliance when cyber-genetically enhanced villain Brixton Lore (Idris Elba) threatens the future of humanity.